steveknipmeyer/ModelRelief/ProjectNotes/Procedures.md

 ### Adding a New GeneratedFileDomainModel (e.g. NormalMap)

 #### Documentation
-- [X] Update the class hierarchies in ProjectNotes.
+- [X] Update the class hierarchies in TechnicalNotes.md.
 #### Configuration
 - [X] Add the paths to the new model folders in appsettings.json (e.g. Paths:ResourceFolders:NormalMaps).
 #### Dispatcher